BOOK A CALL

 Dr. Elad Levy, my surgeon, is the Chair of the Department of Neurosurgery at UB Neurosurgery in Buffalo, a center of neurosurgical excellence known globally for its cerebrovascular work, led by the late Dr. Nick Hopkins.
 I had worked in healthcare.
 I knew the reputation of that department.
 I knew the caliber of the surgeons, and I knew that Dr. Levy had already helped my mom.
 It was a no-brainer (pun intended).

-I am going to AANS in San Antonio this week, 8 years later, as the social media strategist for two of my neurosurgery clients.
-I'll be on site capturing content, supporting their in real time posting, and doing the exact work I have spent the last several years building a company around.
+Almost exactly 8 years later, I'm now heading to the AANS Annual Meeting in San Antonio as the social media strategist for two of my neurosurgery clients.
+I'll be on site capturing content, supporting real-time posting, and doing the exact work I have spent the last several years building a company around.

 Eight years ago, I was the patient.
 Now I am the person helping tell the story of the surgeons.